stom66/blender-addon-dcl-collider-toolkit/README.md

 # DCL Collider Toolkit

-A minimal addon for Blender that lets you easily duplicate a collection and convert it to compatible colliders.
+A minimal addon for Blender that lets you easily duplicate a collection and convert it to colliders suitable for Decentraland.

-This addon requires Blender 2.93 or later.

 It allow the user to easily trigger a series of repetitive tasks performed to create colliders for use in Decentraland:

-    * Clone a specified collection of objects
+* **Clone** a specified collection of objects
-    * Move the clones to their own collection
+* **Move** the clones to their own collection
-    * Add triangulate modifier
+* Add **triangulate** modifier
-    * Remove materials
+* Remove **materials**
 * Remove bevel modifier
 * Remove existing colliders
 * Append the appropriate `_collider` suffix

+This addon was justified by [xkcd/1205](https://xkcd.com/1205/).
+# Use

+ Requires Blender 2.93 or later.

 **Note there is no UI/Panel for this**.

 Search with F3 for "DCT" and run "DCT: Create Colliders"

 # License

 The code in this addon is licensed under the GNU General Public License v3.0.
-Please see LICENSE_CODE.md for details.
+Please see [LICENSE.md](LICENSE.md) for details.

 # Contributing